robjhyndman/quarto-password/README.md

 1. Go to `Settings/Pages` and find "Build and deployment" and set "Source" to "GitHub Actions".
 2. A little further down the page, check "Enforce HTTPS"

+## Updating your Quarto Website

+1. Make changes to `.qmd` files.
+Commit as needed
+2. Re-render your website, with `freeze: true`.
+This should create/update the rendered content in `_site/`, and cache any computational output in `_freeze`.
+3. Commit the `_freeze` folder. `_site` is ignored by default (in [`.gitignore`](.gitignore)) since the GitHub Action renders and deploys the website from source.
+4. Push your changes to GitHub.
+The push should trigger the action, which will render the website using the frozen computation output, encrypt the specified pages, then deploy the protected website to GitHub pages.

 ## Adding encryption to existing Quarto Website